dineshvkumarv/DevOps-project/README.md

 COPY . .
 EXPOSE 8080
 CMD ["npm", "start"]

-- Docker Compose
+Docker Compose
-The docker-compose.yml file defines the services for the frontend, backend, and database:
+Here’s the docker-compose.yml that defines the services for the frontend, backend, and database:

+yaml
+Copy
+Edit
 version: '3.8'

 services: